RAF Pathfinder Operations

 Later that night the final close down began.
 And the one thing I’m so pleased with, is that earlier day in the garden centre tea shop, and seeing this book on display.

-Now and again, very rarely, do I understand the term serendipity.
-I did that day!
+Now and again, and very rarely, I understand the term serendipity.

 Source